 Accidental overdose of products that contain iron is a leading cause of fatal poisoning in children younger than 6 years old.
 Keep this and all medicines out of the reach of children.
 In case of accidental ingestion, call the poison control center or doctor at once.

-Neevo caplets is used for:
+Neevo caplets are used for:

 Dietary management of a lack of vitamins, minerals, iron, and folic acid during pregnancy.
-Neevo caplets is used for certain patients who face intermediate- to high-risk pregnancies and are unable to metabolize or absorb folic acid.
+Neevo caplets are used for certain patients who face intermediate- to high-risk pregnancies and are unable to metabolize or absorb folic acid.
 It may also be used for other certain conditions as determined by your doctor.